Builder's Risk

 Most insurance underwriters ask five simple questions:

-- Will the renovation cost less than 10% of the dwelling limit as stated on the existing policy?
+- Will the renovation cost be less than 10% of the dwelling limit as stated on the existing policy?

 - Will the renovation period take less than 3 months to complete?